 El Capitan Theatre can experience Dolby Vision, the most advanced projection technology in the world, and Dolby Atmos, Dolby’s groundbreaking surround sound technology.

-Learn more about the El Capitan Theatre and its incredible history by visiting the theatre’s official website.
+Visit the theatre’s official website to learn more about the El Capitan Theatre and its incredible history.

 Pete’s Dragon Synopsis: